-"Blended Learning" is education in which instruction and content are delivered through supervised instruction in a classroom and online delivery of instruction with some element of student control over time, place, path, or pace.
+- "Blended Learning" is education in which instruction and content are delivered through supervised instruction in a classroom and online delivery of instruction with some element of student control over time, place, path, or pace. - 2.
 "Digital Learning" means a digital technology or internet-based educational delivery model that does not rely exclusively on compressed interactive video (CIV).
-Digital learning includes online and blended learning.

-"Highly Qualified Teacher" means a teacher who holds at least a Bachelor's Degree and has demonstrated subject area competence in each of the core academic subjects in which the teacher teaches.
-A highly qualified teacher that delivers digital learning courses under these rules is not required to be licensed as a teacher or administrator by the State Board of Education.
-This definition, however, does not override the fact that Federal laws or regulations may require teachers in certain subject areas to hold a teaching license (e.g., special education teachers who teach core academic subjects).

-"Instructional Materials" means:

-- 1. Traditional books, textbooks, and trade books in printed and bound form; - 2.
-Activity-oriented programs that may include: - a.
-Manipulatives; - b.
-Hand-held calculators: - c.
+Digital learning includes online and blended learning. - 3.
+"Instructional Materials" means: - 1.
+Traditional books, textbooks, and trade books in printed and bound form; - 2.
+Activity-oriented programs that may include: - i.
+Manipulatives; - ii.
+Hand-held calculators; - iii.
 Other hands-on materials; and - 3.
-Technology-based materials that require the use of electronic equipment in order to be used in the learning process.
+Technology-based materials that require the use of electronic equipment in order to be used in the learning process. - 4.
 "Online Learning" is education in which instruction and content are delivered primarily over the Internet.
-The term does not include print-based correspondence education, broadcast television or radio, videocassettes, compact disks and stand-alone educational software programs that do not have a significant Internet-based instructional component.
+The term does not include print-based correspondence education, broadcast television or radio, videocassettes, compact disks and stand-alone educational software programs that do not have a significant Internet-based instructional component. - 5.
+"Public School Student Accessing Courses at a Distance" means a student who is scheduled for a full course load through the District and attends all classes virtually.